When I was a kid, people said anyone over thirty was over the hill. Now, at fifty-four, I call B.S.

 The “hill” is not any particular age, and when we reach the peak is different for everyone.
 Being over the hill is a choice.
 Our choice.

-Midlife can be a time of personal growth and of renewed vigor — not a time to go down hill.
-If we want to have our best year ever after fifty, we have to work for it.
-We have to mindfully commit to doing whatever it takes to make it happen.
+Midlife can be a time of personal growth and of renewed vigor — not a time to go downhill.
+If we want to have our best year after fifty, we must work for it.
+We need to mindfully commit to doing whatever it takes to make it happen.

-Example — if your best year ever involves getting into shape, your first action might be scheduling a check-up with your doctor for the all clear.
-Following actions might be committing to walk a certain distance every day – gradually leading up to your fitness goal.
+For example — if your best year ever involves getting into shape, your first action might be scheduling a check-up with your doctor for the all-clear.
+Following actions might be committing to walking a certain distance daily – gradually leading up to your fitness goal.
 You might end up doing a 5K!
-Or maybe your end goal is be fit enough to go hiking with your kids or grandkids on a family vacation.
+Or maybe your end goal is to be fit enough to go hiking with your kids or grandkids on a family vacation.

 Dream big!
 Stop making excuses!
-Yes, 2019 can be your best year ever!
+Yes, this year can be your best year ever!
 The only obstacle you have is yourself.
 Now get going!

-One day at time, do the work and make it happen.
-A year from now, you’ll be celebrating the amazing year you had, your incredible uphill progress and your goals for 2020!
+One day at a time, do the work and make it happen.
+A year from now, you’ll be celebrating your amazing year, incredible uphill progress, and completed goals!